ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step2.md

 Then you will see "Your settings have been saved."

-Now you should see the Stripe is on and ready to use.
+Now, Stripe is on and ready to use.
 It will be the payment gateway of your store.